brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

 ## Noise reduction: it's a *good* thing

 It's ironic that one aspect of image processing has to do with reducing so-called [*noise*](https://www.cambridgeincolour.com/tutorials/image-noise.htm); because the "noise" of having the hero images (even the cute ones) became an end unto itself.
-In the end, that noise---and the growing technical debt, and growing expenditure of my already limited time, which now was going to come with it---had become unacceptable.
+In the end, that noise --- and the growing technical debt, and growing expenditure of my already limited time, which now was going to come with it --- had become unacceptable.

 So, it's gone.